cjohansen/cjohansen-no/resources/md/clojure-in-production-tools-deps.md

 desirable for reproducible application server deployments.

-[OneJar](http://one-jar.sourceforge.net) loads all the bytecode into memory up front "making for improved runtime performance".
-The problem is, I have never experienced that loading bytecode is anywhere near a bottleneck.
+[OneJar](http://one-jar.sourceforge.net) loads all the bytecode into memory up front _"making for improved runtime performance"_.
+The problem is, loading bytecode is very unlikely a bottleneck, and not in any real need of optimizing.
 Besides, an application likely ships with dependencies from which it only uses a few functions.
 Prematurely loading all that bytecode into memory is pretty much guaranteed to waste resources.
 This is especially true because OneJar loads it into heap space.